Why Trust OMD?

 Northwest Missouri State University

-Northwest Missouri State University offers a suite of affordable and accelerated online education master’s degrees.
-Through eight-week courses and six start dates a year, students can complete many of these degrees in as little as 12 months.
-Specializations range from curriculum and instruction to special education and educational leadership.
+Northwest Missouri State University offers affordable, accelerated online education master’s degrees with eight-week courses and six start dates per year.
+Many programs can be completed in as little as 12 months.

 Featured Program: MSEd in Special Education